-It’s often useful to know how strong a signal your iPhone is receiving.
-If you’re trying to make a call but it won’t go through or if you’re otherwise not getting the cell service you expect, then knowing your signal strength can help you determine why not.
+It’s often useful to know how strong your iPhone’s cell signal is in certain areas.
+If you’re trying to make a call but it won’t go through or if you’re not getting the cell service you expect, then knowing your signal strength can help you determine why not.

-Of course virtually all phones have the “bars” or “dots” graphic that displays on your home screen, supposedly so you know what your cell phone signal strength is.
+Of course, virtually all phones have the “bars” graphic that displays on your home screen, so you know what your cell phone signal strength is.

 The problem with relying on those graphical representations for an indication of signal strength is that they are not backed by any standard.
 That means the accuracy of the dots or bars can vary widely.

 Viewing your iPhone’s actual signal strength reading is always preferable to relying on how many bars are displayed on your iPhone.
 Signal strength is measured in dBm, or decibel milliwatts, a standard unit of measure, which is more accurate than bars.

 By viewing the dBm reading on your iPhone you know with certainty how strong the signal is that you are receiving and whether the signal needs boosting.
 To see the dBm (signal strength) you must enter a sequence of commands to put your iPhone into ‘Field Test’ mode and display the reading.

 How to Use iPhone Field Test Mode on iPhone X on iOS 12 or iOS 11

 Follow the steps below to put your iPhone X into field test mode (These instructions will work for iOS 9 and up):

 - Turn off your Wi-Fi before beginning